Garage door: Safety

 Certain parts, especially springs, cables, bottom brackets, and spring anchor plates, are under extreme tension.
 Injuries can occur if parts under tension are removed.

 Extension spring systems should always be restrained by a safety cable that runs through the middle of the spring, tying off to a solid point at the rear and front of the horizontal door track.
-The safety cable prevents hazards to bystanders when a spring, pulley, or cable breaks under tension and makes the system quite safe.
+The safety cable prevents hazards to bystanders when a spring, pulley, or cable breaks under tension and makes the system relatively safe.

-Torsion spring systems can be very dangerous as they are always under tension and release energy when the spring fails.
-Serious injury or death can be caused by the projectile pieces of a failed torsion spring.
-Many people have been injured or killed trying to adjust torsion springs, and special training and procedures are required to safely adjust a torsion spring, it is a job for a professional not a homeowner or DIYer.
+Torsion spring systems can be hazardous as they are always under tension and release energy when the spring fails.
+Severe injury or death can be caused by the projectile pieces of a failed torsion spring.
+Many people have been injured or killed trying to adjust torsion springs, and special training and procedures are required to modify a torsion spring safely; it is a job for a professional, not a homeowner or DIYer.